7 Steps to Recovery After Running an Ultramarathon

 Address nagging injuries before returning to training

 Allow extra recovery time to address injuries sustained or resulting from your 100-miler, if necessary.
-It may take some time to discern between post-event soreness or swelling and an actual injury, but don’t make the mistake of getting used to the pain instead of seeking to eliminate it.
+It may take some time to discern between post-event soreness or swelling and an actual injury.
+Don’t make the mistake of getting used to the pain instead of seeking to eliminate it.
 A good physical therapist experienced in working with distance runners can be an invaluable resource.
-In the long run you will be far better off being conservative in your timeline for returning to training.
+In the long run you will be far better off being conservative in your timeline for ultramarathon recovery and for returning to training.
 Treat small injuries while they are still small, or months or years later you’ll be able to trace a major injury back to something you should have dealt with long ago.